-We have obtained a very good fit to the arrival-angle deviations observed at the AlpArray, by assuming a single anomaly that casts a diffraction pattern to distances of several thousand kilometers.
-The anomaly head is found at 10.5°N/15.0°E. It has an effective width of 320-420 km, and the strength of the initial time delay increases monotonically with period from $\tau{max(T=50s)} = 13$ s to $\tau{max(T=120s)} = 89$ s.
+We have obtained a very good fit to the arrival angle deviations observed at the AlpArray, by assuming a single anomaly that casts a diffraction pattern to distances of several thousand kilometers.
+The anomaly head is found at 10.5°N/15.0°E. It has an effective width of 320-420 km, and the strength of the initial time delay increases monotonically with period from $\tau{\max(T = 50 \text{ s})} = 13 \text{ s to } \tau{\max(T = 120 \text{ s})} = 89 \text{ s.}$

-6.1 Assumptions and method
+6.1.
+Assumptions and Method

 The assumption of a single anomaly may seem to be a strong one.
-The fit of the observations in Fig. 3 speaks for itself though.
-Kolínský and Bokelmann (2019) have studied 20 different events, from rather different directions, and have found that essentially all of them give rise to stripe-like patterns - different ones.
+The fit of the observations in Figure 3 speaks for itself though.
+Kolínský and Bokelmann (2019) have studied 20 different events, from rather different directions, and have found that essentially all of them give rise to stripe-like patterns-different ones.
 The observed stripe-like patterns also change their lateral positions with period.
-Thus, it is clear that these systematic arrival-angle deviations cannot be caused by a local heterogeneity under the receiver array.
+Thus, it is clear that these systematic arrival angle deviations cannot be caused by a local heterogeneity under the receiver array.

 The arguments put forward in the observation sections indicate that the anomaly must be in Central Africa, and a formal inversion procedure has located it well in the Cameroon region.
-Beside the success of assuming a single anomaly for fitting the bulk of the observed pattern, we note that part of the observations are apparently affected by other anomalies though, causing a lower residual reduction at some periods.
-This effect is well-visible at periods of 50 s and 60 s for the M7.4 event (Fig. 3): there are stripes of positive and negative deviations pointing in the SW direction overbeating the patterns cast by the anomaly in Central Africa.
+Besides the success of assuming a single anomaly for fitting the bulk of the observed pattern, we note that parts of the observations are apparently affected by other anomalies, causing a lower residual reduction at some periods.
+This effect is well visible at periods of 50 and 60 s for the M7.4 event (Figure 3): there are stripes of positive and negative deviations pointing in the SW direction overbeating the patterns cast by the anomaly in Central Africa.
 The same effect is visible for the M7.2 event as well, with lower amplitude of the SW pattern and higher amplitude of Central Africa pattern.
-Similarly, there is a positive stripe moving into the area of measurement from the east, visible especially for the M7.2 event from 90 s to longer periods as well as for the M7.4 event for periods of 110 s and 120 s.
+Similarly, there is a positive stripe moving into the area of measurement from the east, visible especially for the M7.2 event from 90 s to longer periods as well as for the M7.4 event for periods of 110 and 120 s.
 This stripe is probably caused by an anomaly located much closer to the AlpArray region since its misalignment to the great circle direction is higher than that for the Central Africa pattern.

-We point out that the aim of this study is not to explain all the observed arrival-angle deviations, but rather to find out to which extent their corresponding patterns can be explained assuming a single anomaly.
-The other assumption that of a simple geometrical shape, is probably less restrictive than it may seem: diffraction effects are not very sensitive to the detailed internal structure of the causative anomaly.
+We point out that the aim of this study is not to explain all the observed arrival angle deviations, but rather to find out to which extent their corresponding patterns can be explained assuming a single anomaly.
+The other assumption of a simple geometrical shape is probably less restrictive than it may seem: diffraction effects are not very sensitive to the detailed internal structure of the causative anomaly.